Facebook Pixel Code

 • Be precise.
 When registering for a competition, enter Music Titles, Participant Names exactly as they should appear in the Showstopper Program.

-SHOWSTOPPER, INC VIDEO AND PHOTOGRAPHY USE
+SHOWSTOPPER, LLC VIDEO AND PHOTOGRAPHY USE

 close

-SHOWSTOPPER, INC VIDEO AND PHOTOGRAPHY USE
+SHOWSTOPPER, LLC VIDEO AND PHOTOGRAPHY USE

 Contestants and teachers by virtue of entering a Showstopper event give their permission and consent to the Directors of Showstopper to use their images, photographs or appear in videos, television, or any other electronic media for advertising, news coverage or any other commercial use of our events.